LUdev

 Compared with internships

-Teams work largely independently, resulting in minimal integration overhead.
-Additionally, focus is on a scoped MVP, rather than open-ended placement work.
+Teams work largely independently from your internal processes, part-time, and from the university, resulting in minimal integration overhead.
+LUdev is responsible for supervision and grading, allowing you to focus on product direction and feedback rather than day-to-day management.
+Additionally, the focus is on delivering a clearly scoped MVP rather than open-ended placement work.

 Our collaboration model